Chapter 1. Principle

 - this characteristic is not presented as essential in the disclosure of the invention,

 - this characteristic is not indispensable, as such, to the realization of the invention with regard to the technical problem that it proposes to solve, and

 - its deletion / substitution does not require any real modification of other characteristics.

 This test is often called the "essentiality test" or the "triple test".

 4.5.2.
 Towards the end of the essentiality or triple test

 Some decisions call this test into question (T1852 / 13).

-For the Board of Appeal (T1852 / 13), the "standard gold" (ie directly and unambiguously) must always apply (and it is much more restrictive than the triple test).
+For the Board of Appeal (T1852 / 13), the "standard Gold" (ie directly and unambiguously) should always apply (and it is much more restrictive than the triple test).